metalninja1001/cpu_stats/README.md

 # Requirements
 * Python3.x

-# Modules - My be installed with pip
+# Modules - May be installed with pip
 * time
 * psutil
 * socket